sipmann/sipmann.github.io/content/zabbix_pinger.md

 Slug: zabbix-icmp-pinger-processes-more-than-75
 Author: Maurício Camargo Sipmann
 Email: sipmann@gmail.com
-Description: So your monitoring sytems have grown and your zabbix started loggin Zabbix icmp pinger processes more than 75% busy at the dashboard.
+Description: So your monitoring systems have grown and your zabbix started loggin Zabbix icmp pinger processes more than 75% busy at the dashboard.
 Lang: en

 So your monitoring sytems have grown and your zabbix started loggin "Zabbix icmp pinger processes more than 75% busy" at the dashboard.